Attainment through Archaeology

 All fieldwork elements will be covered Archaeology Scotland public liability insurance (details available on request) and Archaeology Scotland will complete risk assessments for all aspects of the work.

 We would be delighted to discuss further details of how we might take this programme forward.
-To find out more about this opportunity, please contact Cara on firstname.lastname@example.org or phone 0300 012 9878 (standard rate calls).
+To find out more about this opportunity, please contact Jane Miller, Learning Officer firstname.lastname@example.org or phone 0300 012 9878 (standard rate calls).
+Office not manned during Covid-19 pandemic.

-Attainment through Archaeology is funded by The Robertson Trust and Historic Environment Scotland.
+Attainment through Archaeology is partially funded by The Robertson Trust and Historic Environment Scotland.